babykaban/Tile_Map_Editor/README.md

 # Tile_Map_Editor

-This is an extation for my project to create tiled map;
+This is an extation for my project to create tiled maps;

-Some code that is used in this code is adopdet from video series "Handmade Hero" maded by Casey Muratori.
+Some code that is used was adopdet from "Handmade Hero" video series created by Casey Muratori.

-Paul: Casey, if you doesn't want me to share this code on github please let me know.